inmagik/contento/README.rst

 Why another CMS
 ---------------

-There are a lot of CMS systems around there, some with lots of feature and production-ready quality, being used on first-class websites.
+There are quite a lot of CMS systems around there, some with lots of feature and production-ready quality.

-We cannot say we're not happy with what's around, but our experience working with different CMS and our use cases led us to try and develop our solution to content editing for the web.
+We cannot say we're not happy with what's around, but our experience working with different CMS and our use cases led us to try and develop our solution to content editing for the web, based on the Django Web Framework and the PostgreSQL database server.

 Manifesto
 ---------